holepunchto/bare-addon/README.md

 npm i -g bare-make
 ```

-Next, generate the build system for compiling the bindings, optionally passing `--debug` to enable debug symbols and assertions:
+Next, generate the build system for compiling the bindings, optionally setting the `--debug` flag to enable debug symbols and assertions:

 ```console
 bare-make generate [--debug]